juliogomez/devops/README.md

 $ export myhero_app_key=<your_key_to_communicate_with_app_server>
 ```

 Then we will have okteto automatically detect the programming language used in the repo, and generate the required manifests based on it.
 Please make sure to answer __n__ when asked if you would like to create a Kubernetes deployment manifest.
 We do not need it, because we already have our own _myhero-ui_ manifest, and for this demo we will replace the existing front-end microservice with a new one.
-But we could also create a different deployment and work in parallel with the production one.
+We could also create a different deployment and work in parallel with the production one.

 ```
 $ okteto create